emangamer/CVBX-Via-BNN/README.md

-<h1>Binary based neural network</h1>
+<h1>Unreal Engine Vertex Bounding Box Gaussian Trainer</h1>

-<h3>Experimenting with binary embeddings</h3>
+<h1>Uses Binary based neural network by Moon</h1>

-This is a tiny network trained on '8-hot' binary encoded embeddings.
+<h3>No human skill- Just Claude Opus regurgitation</h3>

-It's trained on a number and itself plus one.
-The model should return whatever number you give it plus one.
+Using Moon's tiny network trained on '8-hot' binary encoded embeddings.

-Overall it seems to work quite well and confidently.
-It makes some interesting mistakes, things like at points where binary flips (63, 127) it seems to be a bit confused about where to put the new first bit.
+Due to it's simplicity, I used it for CLaude COnversation to prompt a basic project structure, then I cross reference between conversations in a dual instance format to debug issues

-Enjoy.
+<h1>THIS IS AI GENERATED CODE AND SHOULD BE CONSIDERED UNSECURE</h1>